 Why We Chose It: Innovative materials, light weight, useful design details

 Last year, long-running Japanese outdoor brand Montbell made it into our Outdoor 100 guide with the seriously impressive Alpine Thermo Bottle and also with their Seamless Down Hugger, which has become my go-to sleeping bag for three-season backpacking trips.
-This year, it’s this excellent three-layer waterproof jacket that we’ve chosen to include, and it’s a might fine item.
+This year, it’s this excellent 2-layer jacket that we’ve chosen to include, and it’s a might fine item.

 Who Is The Montbell Rain Trekker For?

 This jacket uses Gore-tex Infinium, a fabric that Gore market as being wind and water resistant but not totally waterproof.
 The thing is, Montbell say that their tests have shown that Infinium, when applied to this jacket’s system, brings a water resistance of 30,000mm – so that’s a pretty decent amount of protection.
 We used this as a waterproof layer on our trip to Snowdonia and can confirm that it protected us against the elements.
 Granted it’s not the kind of layer you’d want to rely on on top of a Munro in full winter conditions, but it’s perfect as something to keep the rain off on any summer backpacking trips.